RRJena/UniMap/README.md

 2. **Refresh the browser** to see changes
 3. **Check console** for any errors
 4. **Test different providers** to ensure compatibility

 ---

+## Recent Updates

+### Latest Improvements

+- **Bing Maps Directions API Fix**: Fixed the `getDirections` method in BingMapsAdapter to properly use the DirectionsManager API instead of the incorrect static method call
+- **Enhanced Geocoding**: Updated Bing Maps geocoding and reverse geocoding to use the modern SearchManager API
+- **New Providers**: Added support for Azure Maps, Here Maps, TomTom, Yandex Maps, and Carto
+- **Improved Error Handling**: Enhanced error handling across all adapters with better error messages and validation
+- **Configuration System**: Streamlined configuration with `config.example.js` template for easy setup

+### Breaking Changes

+None in this version.
+All changes are backward compatible.

+---